macocu/LanguageModels/README.md

 export TOKENIZERS_PARALLELISM=false
 ```

-Now, check if ``src/train_lm.sh`` specified the correct of number processes in your setup (default is 16).
+Now, check if ``src/train_lm.sh`` has the correct number of processes specified in your setup (``num_processes``, default is 16).
 You can set it to the number of CPU cores, or a bit less.
 For large files this can speed up tokenization and chunking quite a bit.

 Now we can start the actual training.
 If you run on TPU, please assign "tpu" or "TPU" as the second argument.
 If not, please add any other string.